Share on social media

 Mr. Mayor is as packed with jokes as you’d expect from a show created by Fey and her longtime collaborator Robert Carlock.
 You may have to watch it with your remote in hand in case you have to rewind it to catch a rapid-fire quip you missed.
 It’s that classic wry and pop cultural referential Tina Fey humor that gets very close to the line of being offensive but somehow manages to mostly stay on the right side.
 The primary targets of jokes on Mr. Mayor are oblivious people, whether they’re rich old white men or spoiled teenagers.
 The caustic humor makes the show lack the warmth that some sitcom fans may crave, especially in the post-Schitt’s Creek era, but, like Lemon and Donaghy, the characters do secretly care about each other.
 Hopefully that care becomes more explicit as the show progresses.

-Parks and Recreation meets 30 Rock, with a murderer’s row of talent in front of and behind the camera.
-If you’re looking for comedy that goes down easy but still has a little bit of bite, Mr. Mayor is for you.
+Part family comedy and part workplace comedy, Mr. Mayor is a perfect replacement for Parks and Recreation and 30 Rock, with a murderer’s row of talent in front of and behind the camera.
+If you’re looking for something to watch with the family that goes down easy but still has a little bit of bite, this one’s for you.

 This is a show for anyone who loves 30 Rock, Parks and Recreation, or The Office, which is basically everyone above the age of 13 or so.
 There are jokes for people of Ted Danson’s generation and of Kyla Kenedy’s generation, and watching it together may help both sides avoid future “OK boomer” moments.